 For years I’ve had debates with organizations about their definitions of services – and the value that can come from them.
 This is what we used to call service catalog (still often do).
 Developing this builds clarity around what’s needed and how this is delivered – and also provides a unifying factor for the DevOps/ITSM divide and a great end-to-end model for reporting.
 This also requires some external customer feedback on their experience of using services.

 Action: Review and update reporting outputs.
 Map current customer journeys and create a value stream view of how services are delivered.
 Start with a simple services view (as per the example).

 It's time to review and update your reporting outputs, says @BarclayRae.
 Map current customer journeys and create a value stream view of how services are delivered. #ITSM Click To Tweet

-Be curious and ask more questions about how your organization works – why we do things the way we do.
+In our post-COVID-19 future, be curious and ask more questions about how your organization works – why we do things the way we do.

 Identify the pros and cons of different ways of working post COVID-19 – highlight new things that have emerged as well as other good “old” practices that should be retained.
 There’s an opportunity to break down team silos and develop more real, integrated working across teams.

 Action: Create a matrix of new and old practices and which you want to keep or lose.
 Ensure that positive new methods are enshrined as ways of working, as well as good old practices.